NorthBricks/www.northbricks.io/source/index.html.md

 Welcome to the Northbricks API! <a href="mailto:info@northbricks.com">Contact us</a> if you are interested in our API.

-# Connection to Northbricks API
+# Connecting to Northbricks API

 To be able to connect to the API you need to get an access token.
 After that you create a request header with the name `Authorization` and value `Bearer [access token]`.